 - We have intentionally cast shows and guest acts in WIT runs with an eye toward LGBT inclusion.
 Shows have included SHAME, Ugh, Going to the Movies Alone, Jackson Millissippi, and Invisible Knapsack.

-From our classes to our shows, WIT makes improv accessible to those with physical disabilities.
+From our classes to our shows, WIT makes improv accessible to those with disabilities.

 What we’re doing: